Irving Kriesberg

 Irving Kriesberg (March 13, 1919 - November 11, 2009) was an American painter, sculptor, educator, author, and filmmaker, whose work combined elements of Abstract Expressionism with representational human, animal, and humanoid forms.
 Because Kriesberg blended formalist elements with figurative forms he is often considered to be a Figurative Expressionist.

-Biography
+Early life and education

 Irving Kriesberg was born March 13, 1919, in Chicago, Illinois.
 His parents were Bessie and Max Kriesberg.
 Kriesberg had three brothers, Lee (born in 1915), Martin (born in 1917), and Louis (born in 1926).

 As a child, Kriesberg filled sketchbooks with images of animals inspired by visits to Chicago's Field Museum of Natural History with his brother Martin.
 He graduated from Von Steuben High School in 1937 and studied at the School of the Art Institute of Chicago, where he received his BFA in 1941.
 His teachers at the School of the Art Institute included the Russian-American avant-garde painter, Boris Anisfeld.